 Dogwoof is the brainchild of Manchester-born Whittaker, who has a background in investment banking.
 In 2003 he was fuelled with enthusiasm for a new venture: working in the US, he had been catching “amazing films” at film festivals, very few of which were getting a UK release.
 He believed there was a gap in the market.
 “Naively,” he hastens to add.
 “Over the years, you realise the reality.”

-At the 2004 Cannes Film Festival, Whittaker met Barcelona-born Godas — then working as a freelancer in film and TV development — and Dogwoof began in earnest, initially working from Whittaker’s home.
+At the 2004 Cannes Film Festival, Whittaker met Barcelona-born Godas — then working as a freelancer in film and TV development — who joined him at Dogwoof.
 The pair picked up Italian drama Don’t Move, starring Penelope Cruz, as their first release, grossing £40,000 ($52,000).
 “In the early days, we were jumping around types of films,” explains Whittaker.
 “We looked at Japanese films, European films, Danish films.”

 “We found out how difficult distribution is,” adds Godas.
 “We learned that just because you love a film doesn’t mean that it will work.”